 My solution in addressing these excuses?
-To be patient, to hustle and to bide my time.
+To be patient, to hustle, and to bide my time.

-So basically, I still stayed in my office job for a while and I had a clear plan: to start working on the side so that I can start, run and grow the online work that I wanted to do.
+So basically, I still stayed in my office job for a while but I had a clear plan: to start working on the side so that I can start, run and grow the online work that I wanted to do.
 My goal?
-To earn more than triple of my office salary (which was basically my target location-independent income).
+To earn more than triple my office salary (which was basically my target location-independent income).

 From then on, I started to sacrifice hours of my free time as well as weekends in order to offer temporary free services (just so I can build a portfolio and gain positive client testimonials).
 When I had enough, I started pitching for jobs until I eventually gained a stable online employer that paid more than what I was earning at the office.
 After some months, I reached my income goal so I passed my resignation.
 At that point, I was working from home so I started to have more time for myself which also meant more freedom to develop my skills and to find more work — this gave me the chance to finally start saving for my travel fund too.
 In no time after that, I started to travel around Asia and eventually to Europe.

 So overall, you can quit now and plan afterward, OR plan now and quit afterward.

 The important thing is that you still make a plan.